rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

-## Add a node to a device
+## Add a Node to a device

-A node is a back-end device providing a service on a specified IP and port.
+A Node is a back-end device providing a service on a specified IP and port.

 Use the nodes operations to get information about the nodes configured for a specified device and to add a node.

-After a node has been defined, use the virtual IP nodes configuration operations to assign the node to one or more virtual IPs.
+After a node has been defined, use the Virtual IP nodes configuration operations to assign the node to one or more Virtual IPs.

 *When adding a node to a device, these fields are rquired: account_number, label, ip, port, admin_state, health_strategy, vendor_extensions, comment*